 - chalk, duster, stationery purchased by a school

 Now we will understand the relationship between raw material and intermediate consumption in detail and how can we derive Intermediate consumption expenditure out of given information.

 Intermediate consumption = Purchase of raw material

 Intermediate Consumption = Purchase of Raw Material from Domestic Firm + Imports

 Intermediate Consumption = Domestic Intermediate Consumption + Imports

 Intermediate consumption = Domestic Intermediate cost + Imports

-Note:- When Intermediate consumption and purchase of raw material is given, it include imports in itself.
-If imports is given in question it is not considered.
+Note:- When Intermediate consumption and purchase of raw material is given, it includes imports in itself.
+If imports are given in question it is not considered.

 Lets understand this with three different case:

 (i) Intermediate Consumption = ₹ 1,200, (ii) Imports = ₹ 300